thejimmyg/express-mustache-overlays/README.md

     res.render('content', { content: '<h1>Home</h1><p>Hello!</p>' })
   })

+  // Put the overlays into place after you've set up any more overlays you need, but definitely before the error handlers overlays.setup()
-  // Keep this right at the end, immediately before listening setupErrorHandlers(app)

-  app.listen(port, () => console.log(`Example app listening on port ${port}`))
+  // Keep this right at the end, immediately before listening setupErrorHandlers(app) app.listen(port, () => console.log(`Example app listening on port ${port}`)) }
-}